ibm-granite/granite-tsfm/notebooks/hfdemo/tinytimemixer/full_benchmarking/gift_leaderboard/README.md

 The [GIFT-Eval Leaderboard](https://huggingface.co/spaces/Salesforce/GIFT-Eval) is a comprehensive benchmark for time series forecasting.
 Here, we provide the details of evaluating [Tiny Time Mixers (TTMs)](https://arxiv.org/abs/2401.03955) on the GIFT benchmark.

-TTMs achive the current state-of-art performance in point forecasting (normalized MASE of 0.679), with average finetune time of only 2.5 minutes in one A100 GPU.
-Details of the evaluation framework is provided below.
+TTMs are lightweight compact pre-trained models (ranging from 1-5 Million parameters) that achieve the current state-of-art performance in point forecasting (normalized MASE of 0.679).

+Details of the evaluation framework are provided below.

-## Few-shot finetune
+## Methodology
-TTMs are lightweight and extremely fast, making them suitable for fine-tuning on the target domain data.
+TTMs are lightweight and extremely fast, making them suitable for few-shot fine-tuning on the target domain data.
-In the GIFT-Eval benchmark, we finetune TTMs independently on each dataset, with only 20% of the training data for most of the datasets (for extremely short datasets with <200 finetune samples, we use 90% few-shot setting).
+In the GIFT-Eval benchmark, we finetune TTMs independently on each dataset, with only 20% of the training data.
+For extremely short datasets with <200 finetune samples, we use 90% few-shot setting).
+TTM finetuning is pretty fast with an average finetune time of only 2.5 minutes in one A100 GPU.
+Since GIFT follows GlounsTS which allows the entire training data to be used as context, this approach can also be referred to as in-context 20% learning.

 Each dataset is chronologically split into train, validation, and test datasets.
 TTMs are finetuned on 20% random windows taken from the training split, validated on the validation split, and then finally the performance on the test split has been reported.